- Services & Solutions

-The Ready to Learn initiative is producing and distributing transmedia content to improve the literacy, math, and science skills of economically disadvantaged children.
-By developing and deploying educational media products that are aligned with rigorous academic frameworks and scientifically based research, Ready To Learn partners hope to provide powerful learning experiences that take place across computers, tablets, smartphones, and other platforms, providing children with many opportunities to learn.
+The Ready To Learn Initiative is producing and distributing transmedia content to improve the literacy, math, and science skills of economically disadvantaged children.
+By developing and deploying educational media products that are aligned with rigorous academic frameworks and scientifically based research, Ready To Learn partners hope to provide powerful learning experiences that take place across televisions, computers, tablets, smartphones, and other platforms, providing children with many opportunities to learn.

-Led by the Corporation for Public Broadcasting and the Public Broadcasting System, this effort uses community-based implementation to support the vital work of families, teachers, and educators in serving children aged 2–8 through their preschool and afterschool programs.
+Led by the Corporation for Public Broadcasting and the Public Broadcasting System (PBS), this effort uses community-based implementation to support the vital work of families, teachers, and educators in serving children aged 2–8 through their preschool and afterschool programs.